 To say or teach that a person MUST keep the Sabbath in order to be Saved is a false doctrine.

 It comes from man, and his misinterpretation of Scriptures.
 Man teaches that we Christians must keep the Sabbath.
 So even though Jesus nor any Apostle instructed us Christians to keep the Sabbath, because man thinks we should keep it and MUST keep it, they will interpret verses to mean that we are to keep it.
-But please notice that none of the verses that man interprets to mean that we are still required to keep the Sabbath says we are to still required to keep the Sabbath, it is man’s opinion, their interpretation that says that.
+But please notice that none of the verses that man interprets to mean that we are still required to keep the Sabbath says we are still required to keep the Sabbath, it is man’s opinion, their interpretation that says that.
 Which these people fail to understand that interpretations belong to God, NOT TO MEN.

-Now you have a choice to make, you can continue to believe what man says or believe what Scriptures say and teach.
+Now you have a choice to make, you can continue to believe what Nicolaitans say and teach or believe what Scriptures say and teach.
 You can continue to believe “keep my commandments” to mean the 10 commandments, which by the way no Scriptures supports that belief, or to believe the Apostle John who plainly tells us what “His Commandments” are, to believe on the name of Jesus Christ and to love one another.
 The choice is yours, believe God and His Word or the words of Nicolaitans, which are Christians that teach things contrary to Scriptures.

 Many people like to use verses out of the Old Testament to support their belief that we Christians are to keep the Sabbath.